Toranian/word-duels/README.md

-							////////////////Word Duels////////////////
+# Word Duels

-Word Duels is a game designed by Konrad Jasman and Isaac Morton for the 2021 UVEC Engineering Competition - Programming event.
+Word Duels is a game designed by Konrad Jasman and Isaac Morrow for the 2021 UVEC Engineering Competition - Programming event.

 We hope to develop this application into a supplement for early-stage computer education, to build vocabulary and improve keyboard familiarity in both children and seniors.
 In addition, we are aware of the benefits of vocabulary-based memory activities, such as crossword puzzles and scrabble,